Goaman/goa-touch/README.md

     - a button on the mice set the R-set be le L-set
     - an additionnal modifier make the R-set other keys

+- bug: if sequence keydown on device1, keywodwn on device2, keyup on device 1, keyup on device 2 then key1 is repeated indefinitely until a next key is pushed on device1.

 - organise code and api
 - tests
 - close fd and memory